Dijets-Inc/dapps-sdk/README.md

 # Dijets-Dapp SDKs

-Deploy smart contracts, connect to Dijets Utility Chain using Dijets This is a [Lerna project](https://github.com/lerna/lerna).
+Deploy smart contracts, connect to Dijets Utility Chain using Dijets-dApps-sdk This is a [Lerna project](https://github.com/lerna/lerna).
 The idea here is to aggregate all of our SDKs into one mono repo of smaller SDKs.
 This will avoid having to link a bunch of projects and make it much easier to work features across many SDKs at once.

 ## Getting started